alexiszamanidis/vscode-git-worktrees/README.md

 ### Supported operations

--   `git worktree add [new-branch] [remote-branch]`
+-   `git worktree add [remote-branch] [new-branch]`

     Create a new worktree

     **Behavior**

-    -   If you do not select a remote branch(`ESC`), you will create a new worktree with the new branch you typed.
+    -   If you do not select a new branch(`ESC`), you will create a new worktree with the remote branch you typed.
 This was made for convenience, instead of having `git worktree add master master`, you can just run `git worktree add master`.

 -   `git worktree list`